Rethinking "Generic Programming" from the Origins of the STL

 But Bjarne saw something Stepanov didn't.

-The key lies in the STL's core design philosophy: algorithms should not be bound to specific types; they should be bound to the "concepts satisfied by iterators." accumulate doesn't care whether you're accumulating int, double, or some custom BigNum.
-It only cares that the iterator can be dereferenced, and that the value type supports + and =.
+The key lies in the core design philosophy of the STL: algorithms should not be bound to specific types, but to the "concepts satisfied by iterators." accumulate doesn't care if you are summing int, double, or some custom BigNum; it only cares that the iterator can be dereferenced and the value type supports + and =.

 With explicit instantiation, every time you want to support a new type, you have to go back and add an explicit instantiation declaration.
-This means the algorithm author must know all possible types in advance — but this completely violates the original intent of generic programming!
-The whole point of generic programming is "I write it once, you take it and use it, regardless of your type, as long as you meet my requirements."
-Generic programming is a posteriori to the implementation itself — the compiler instantiates whatever code it deems necessary.
+This means the algorithm author must know all possible types in advance—which completely violates the original intent of generic programming!
+The significance of generic programming is "write once, use everywhere, regardless of your type, as long as you meet my requirements."
+Generic programming is a posteriori regarding the program's implementation; the compiler instantiates whatever code it deems necessary.
 Explicit declaration takes a step backward here!

-Implicit instantiation made this a reality: algorithm authors write templates, type authors write types, and the two sides are completely decoupled, with the compiler acting as the bridge in between.
-Without this mechanism, the STL's three-layer decoupled architecture of "algorithm + iterator + type" simply could not have been built.
+Implicit instantiation makes this a reality: algorithm authors write templates, type authors write types, and the two sides are completely decoupled, with the compiler acting as the bridge.
+Without this mechanism, the STL's three-layer decoupled architecture of "algorithms + iterators + types" could never have been built.

-Today, looking back at the "explicit instantiation vs. implicit instantiation" debate, the answer seems obvious.
-But this was the late 1980s and early 1990s.
-C++ templates themselves were still rough; no one had written a template library on the scale of the STL, and no one knew whether implicit instantiation could actually scale.
+Looking back today at the debate of "explicit vs. implicit instantiation," the answer seems obvious.
+But this was the late 80s and early 90s.
+C++ templates were still rough.
+No one had written a large-scale template library like STL before.
+No one knew if implicit instantiation would scale.
 Bjarne made this judgment without any precedent, and he was right.
-When learning C++, it's easy to feel that "these designs are a matter of course."
-But the truth is, behind every line of standard library code, there might be a story of "it almost went down a completely different path."
-Understanding this context is far more interesting than simply memorizing syntax, and it helps us much more in understanding "why C++ is the way it is."
+When learning C++, it's easy to feel that "these designs are taken for granted," but in reality, behind every line of standard library code, there may be a story of "we almost took a different path."
+Understanding this history is far more interesting than simply memorizing syntax, and it helps us better understand "why C++ is the way it is."